mkobaly/jiraworklog/readme.md

 	priority varchar(20) NOT NULL,
 	status varchar(50) NOT NULL,
 	project varchar(10) NOT NULL,
+	developer varchar(50) NOT NULL,
 	createDate datetime NOT NULL,
 	resolvedDate datetime NULL,
+	daysToResolve int NOT NULL,
 	isResolved bit NOT NULL DEFAULT(0),
+	aggregateTimeSpent int NOT NULL DEFAULT(0),
+	aggregateTimeOriginalEstimate int NOT NULL DEFAULT(0),
 	dateInserted datetime NOT NULL default(getutcdate()) )
 ```